-After its predecessor IVIDIL, SODI COLLOID comes into play.
-This will be the third and last experiment of the Selectable Optical Diagnostics Instrument (SODI) project, performed as well in the Microgravity Science Glovebox (MSG) rack, a National Aeronautics and Space Administration (NASA) facility.
+After IVIDIL, SODI COLLOID came into play in 2010.
+This was the third experiment of the Selectable Optical Diagnostics Instrument (SODI) project, performed as well in the Microgravity Science Glovebox (MSG) rack, a National Aeronautics and Space Administration (NASA) facility.

-Within such framework, the experiment here proposed is focused on a peculiar type of aggregation that allows a high degree of control particularly suitable for space experiments.
-The system is composed by spherical colloidal particles suspended in a binary solvent mixture with two-phase coexisting region.
-The interest of such a system lies in the fact that, in the homogeneous phase of the solvent, the adsorption of one of the liquid species depends on temperature difference from the host phase separation line.
-The preferential adsorption of the liquid component on the colloidal particles weakens the repulsive electrostatic double layer thereby modifying the colloidal stability.
-The effective interparticle interaction changes from repulsive to attractive, as the two phases coexistence region is approached.
-The advantage of this system lies in the fact that the interparticle interaction is tunable by controlling a macroscopic parameter such as the temperature.
+Specifically, this experiment is focused on a peculiar type of aggregation that allows a high degree of control, particularly suitable for space experiments.
+The system is composed of spherical colloidal particles suspended in a binary solvent mixture with a coexisting two-phase region.
+The interest of such a system arises in the fact that, in the homogeneous phase of the solvent, the adsorption of one of the liquid species depends on the temperature difference in the host phase separation line.
+The preferential adsorption of the liquid component on the colloidal particles weakens the repulsive electrostatic double layer, thereby modifying the colloidal stability.
+The effective interparticle interaction changes from repulsive to attractive as the region of coexistence of the two phases is approached.
+The advantage of this system is that the interparticle interaction is tunable by controlling a macroscopic parameter such as the temperature.

 The basic scheme of the COLLOID experiment is to acquire NFS batches at different temperatures.
-In this way, it is possible to follow the formation of aggregates and growing structures by a quantitative check of different features of the power spectra of the scattered radiation.
-5 cells will be probed by NFS, grouped in an array, where the NFS setup can be positioned in any of the 5 cells, being probed 4 of them as experimental cells and one as reference cell.
+Thanks to this, it is possible to follow the formation of aggregates and growing structures by a quantitative check of different features of the power spectra of the scattered radiation.
+In total 5 cells will be probed by NFS, grouped in an array.
+The NFS setup can be positioned in any of the 5 cells, probing 4 of them as experimental cells and one as a reference cell.

-"Aggregation Temperature Detection Run", where the aggregation temperature and temporal duration is probed cell by cell.
-The decision of keeping the same temperature or going to the next temperature step is taken on the basis of a comparison between quantities extracted from the images.
-This decision making process is performed by the SODI COLLOID software.
+“Aggregation Temperature Detection Run”, where the aggregation temperature and temporary duration are probed cell by cell.
+The decision of keeping the same temperature or going to the next temperature is made by the SODI COLLOID software comparing the quantities extracted from the images.

 “Reference cell run”, where an NFS batch is acquired at different temperatures in the reference cell.

-"Experiment run", where the NFS batches are acquired during aggregation duration at a desired temperature.
+“Experiment run”, where the NFS batches are acquired during aggregation duration at the desired temperature.
 This forms the core part of the COLLOID experiment.